 - The NPI of the ordering professional

 In addition, the qCDSM must produce a Unique Consultation Identifier or Decision Support Number (DSN).
-This DSN readily connects the consultation to claim, particularly when the ordering and furnishing facilities are disparate domains.
+This DSN readily connects the consultation to claim, particularly important when ordering and furnishing facilities are disparate domains.
 Although the proposed rule suggests that the DSN is not required for claims purposes, the DSN is required to connect the consultation and claims data.
-This ensures protection against future audit, as the qCDSM must retain this information for 6 years.
+This also ensures protection against future audit, as the qCDSM must retain DSN information for 6 years.

 A Fully Qualified Clinical Decision Support Mechanism

 CareSelect, the technology platform behind CareSelect Imaging, has been fully qualified by CMS for use to comply with the AUC provisions of PAMA.
 While this qualification signifies that our CareSelect solutions meets the minimum technical and AUC coverage requirements as outlined by CMS, we wanted to do more.

 CareSelect Imaging is built on the most comprehensive set of published AUC covering advanced imaging, ACR Select™.
 In addition, CareSelect Imaging delivers a comprehensive set of structured indications and AUC from five qPLE, including all qualified medical specialty society AUC, rationalized into a single delivery platform.

 The platform’s comprehensive clinical coverage ensures that providers can consult required AUC for every imaging exam and that a payable claim is always generated.

 Connect Compliance, Quality & Savings to Clinical Decision Support

 CareSelect is the preferred qCDSM of all major EHR vendors.
 Our CareSelect Imaging solution delivers Appropriate Use Criteria (AUC) authored by leading medical specialty societies at the point-of-care.
 This empowers enterprise-wide quality improvement efforts and ensures compliance with PAMA AUC consultation requirements.